 An Honors Paper in History provides students with an opportunity to engage in historical analysis by carrying out extensive research.
 The process of completing a major research project that culminates in an analytical essay involves many steps, although the order in which a student accomplishes these tasks will depend on the subject, sources, and methodology.
 Students will design a focused research project, articulating a problem or question(s) about a particular subject.
 They will locate their study in the historiographical literature of the field, broadly defined, in order to show that their problem is worth exploring in relation to the secondary literature and that it will advance the understanding of the subject.
 In order to work toward a thesis, they will propose a preliminary hypothesis (a potential answer to their problem).
 They will design a research methodology that enables them to explore the subject in depth through the extensive analysis of available sources, both primary and secondary.
 Students will present their thesis and analysis in a technically proficient persuasive essay.

 1. The History Department expects that honors projects require more than one semester of research and writing.
-Most projects will be two semester projects (History 451-452).
-In those cases where a student pursues a one-semester project (History 451), the project should represent a continuation of extensive research done in a History Department Seminar (200 or 300 level) or in an Advanced Independent Study in History (History 401 or 402).
+Most projects will be two semester projects.
+In those cases where a student pursues a one-semester project, the project should represent a continuation of extensive research done in a History Department Seminar or in an Advanced Independent Study in History.

 2. The History Department recommends that students design a project that will culminate in a 50-75 page essay.
 Although the early, exploratory drafts of some sections of the project might be quite lengthy, students should expect to tighten their writing as their analysis gains clarity and focus.

 3. Students should come to the first semester of the project with a focused subject and a preliminary articulation of a problem or question(s) about the subject.
 Early in the first semester of the Honors Project, honors students will submit a prospectus (or abstract) to their advisor, and to the Department Coordinator for distribution to the entire Department faculty.